mathana96/autocomplete/README.md

 ### Known bugs ###

-* QuickClient - bestMatch method - Will not return bestmatch for input "m", possibly other input
+* QuickClient - bestMatch method - Does not return bestmatch for input "m", possibly other input
+* BruteClient - bestMatch method - Does not return results for numeric inputs greater than 1 digit.
+For example, 999, but works for 9